omarbelkady/Python/Machine Learning/README.md

 - Find the ideal model weights which reduces the loss between predicted and actual value
 - whilst remembering to obtain the best fit of a certain dataset to the model

+### Naive Bayes Algorith

+- Based on the Bayes Theorem
+- It gathers information to determine the probability of an event to take place based on knowledge
+- ... it has from the past which are related to the event
+- It is naive because the way it makes up its decision may or may not be accurate

 ### Cross-Validation: